Shazixnar/ATO-Three_Element_Master_Evelyn/README.md

 ## Support

 I will keep watching for cards strength, try to make sure these cards display their strength that should be there.

+Evelyn's traits are prefer using three different curses to deal damage, not the direct damage, So I modify the fourth of burn perk to fit the mods.

 Hope you enjoy it and if have any idea or bug, just open a github issue or make a post in the **modding #support-and-requests** channel of the [official Across the Obelisk Discord](https://discord.gg/across-the-obelisk-679706811108163701).